sveltejs/svelte/documentation/docs/03-template-syntax/09-@attach.md

 ## Creating attachments programmatically

 To add attachments to an object that will be spread onto a component or element, use [`createAttachmentKey`](svelte-attachments#createAttachmentKey).

+## Converting actions to attachments

+If you're using a library that only provides actions, you can convert them to attachments with [`fromAction`](svelte-attachments#fromAction), allowing you to (for example) use them with components.